 In a large glass bowl, melt the butter in the microwave for about 15-20 seconds, just until softened.
 Stir in the sugars, vanilla, and flax seed egg and mix well.

-Stir in the flour, salt, and baking soda.
+Stir in the gluten free flour, salt, and baking soda.
 Mix well.
 Add the oats and coconut, and stir.

 Drop the dough by tablespoonfuls onto the parchment lined cookie sheet.
 Leave about an inch in between cookies.

 Bake for about 10 minutes.
 They will look a little bit underdone in the middle…that’s okay!
 They will cook a bit more on the cookie sheet as they are cooling.
 Let them cool on the cookie sheet for about 10 minutes then transfer to a wire rack.

 Repeats steps 4 and 5 with remaining cookie dough.